nextapps-de/mikado/README.md

 #### Random item factory

 The items were created by a random factory.
-The items comes from a pre-filled pool (5 slots a 100 items), so that keyed libraries get a chance to match same IDs.
+The items come from a pre-filled pool (5 slots each including 100 items), so that keyed libraries get a chance to match same IDs.

 Also the items has some fields, which aren't included by the template.
 That is also important, because in this situation is the most common.
-Most other benchmarks just provide data which is consumed by the template.

 #### Mimic data from a server or created during runtime